-NURS-H 470 Nursing Honors Research Internship II (3 cr.)
+NURS-H 498 Nursing Honors Colloquium (1-5 cr.)
+Specifically for students accepted to the Nursing

-NURS-H 498 Nursing Honors Colloquium (1-2 cr.)
-Specifically for students accepted to nursing honors study option.
-This course will cover various research topics in each semester of the nursing major, helping prepare students to complete a senior thesis.
-Students will receive a grade of R until senior thesis is complete.
+Honors Option.
+This course will cover various research topics in each semester of the nursing major, helping prepare students to complete a senior research project.